rsvim/rfc/5-EditingMode.md

 ### Integrated Terminal

-We could directly apply/copy the **5-Modes** for the integrated terminal, with some optimizations and adaptions for terminal input scenario:
+We could directly apply/copy the **Five-Modes** for the integrated terminal, with some optimizations and adaptions for terminal input scenario:

 - Terminal-Insert mode: The Terminal mode.
 - Terminal-Normal mode: The Normal mode in integrated terminal.